Baxi Duo Tec 28 Combi Boiler Review (Buying Guide for 2023)

 It sure is, and it’s also Boiler Plus-compliant.

 Baxi are up there with the leading boiler manufacturers in the UK.
 And, it’s not just reliability and competitive pricing that has allowed them to create a quality brand image.

 Efficiency is extremely important.
 There’s little point saving a few quid by buying a cheap boiler, only to find you spend that saving 10x over, on energy bills, due to it being inefficient.

-In pretty-much every single review written on this website, you’ll hear us banging on about warranty, so we’ll do the same here.
+In every single review written on this website, you’ll hear us banging on about warranty.
+We’ll do the same here.

 Don’t buy a boiler with a low warranty.
 The boiler is only part of the overall installation cost.
-And, saving a few hundred pounds now on a boiler with a low warranty (2-years for instance), is going to come back to haunt you.
+And saving a few hundred pounds now on a boiler with a low warranty (2-year, for instance), is going to come back to haunt you.

 An installation cost of £1,800 or more?
 For things to start self-destructing after 2-years?

 I personally wouldn’t buy a boiler with a warranty below 5-years.
 But, there are a tonne of brands offering boilers with a longer warranty than this.
 Where it’s cost-effective, get the biggest warranty you can.

 Bear in mind you can get a Worcester at a similar price (or cheaper) with a 10-year warranty via Heatable.